youssef-mostafa25/pok-dex/README.md

 ### 2. Running the project:

-- Make sure you have Flutter installed on your system.
+- Make sure you have Flutter installed on your system (minimum version required flutter 3.1.1).
+  - <a href = 'https://docs.flutter.dev/get-started/install'>check this link for help</a>
-- Open your preferred simulator/emulator.
+- Open your preferred simulator/emulator (recommended simulator/emulator iPhone 15 pro max).
-- Choose your simulator/emulator to be run in your IDE.
+- Choose the simulator/emulator to be run in your IDE.
 - Execute the following command while in the cloned project directiory.

 ```